Governor of the Bastille: François de Montlezun

 François de Montlezun, lord of Besmaux was captain of the guards of Cardinal Mazarin and obtained his brevet of governor in 1658.

 François de Monlezun, Lord of Besmaux kept this lucrative and respectable post for more than forty years.
 He largely succeeded in compensating himself for the payment of 90,000 francs, the price of his predecessor's resignation.

 He died at his post on 18 December 1697, 88 years old and buried in Carmes-Déchaux.

-In the third volume of the Vicomte de Bragelonne, Alexandre Dumas introduces the character of the Governor of the Bastille under the name of Baisemeaux de Montlezun.
+In the second volume of the Vicomte de Bragelonne, Alexandre Dumas introduces the character of the Governor of the Bastille under the name of Baisemeaux de Montlezun.

 Bénigne Dauvergne de Saint-Mars

 Bénigne Dauvergne de Saint-Mars was appointed Governor of the Bastille in 1698.
 He arrived there on 18 September with the Man in the Iron Mask and his lieutenant, Durosarge.

 Durosarge and Saint-Mars had since 1671 kept this prisoner at Pignerol and then, this fortress having been returned to the King of Sardinia, had relocated to Île Sainte-Marguerite, where he had by order built a prison.

 The diary of Dujonca, major of the Bastille, indicates:

 "From Thursday, 18 September 1698, at three o'clock in the afternoon, Monsieur de Saint-Mars, Governor of the Bastille, coming from his command of the Île Sainte-Marguerite, brought with him a prisoner whom he had at Pignerol, who is still masked and whose name is not said."

 Five years later, on 19 November 1703, Lieutenant Durosarge signed the Act of Interment of this prisoner whose name and motive of imprisonment no one knew.